tddpirate/androiddocker/README.md

 Ensure that you have the rules in `yourdir/androiddocker/androiddocker/51-android.rules` defined also in a file in your host system's `/etc/udev/rules.d`.
 You may accomplish this by `sudo cat yourdir/androiddocker/androiddocker/51-android.rules >> /etc/udev/rules.d/51-android.rules`.

 ### Actual installation
 1. Clone or unzip this repository (tddpirate/androiddocker) into a directory in your computer.
-This directory is referred to as `yourdir`.
+This directory is referred to below (and above) as `yourdir`.
-2. Download Android Studio for Linux from http://developer.android.com/sdk/index.html and save it in another directory (referred to as `asdownload` below).
+2. Download Android Studio for Linux from http://developer.android.com/sdk/index.html and save it in another directory (referred to below as `asdownload`).
 3. `cd yourdir/androiddocker/androiddocker`
 4. `./build_androidstudio_image.sh asdownload/android-studio-ide-*-linux.zip`
 5. If this is not the first time you are installing, you will be asked if you want to rebuild the contents of `yourdir/androiddocker/androidstudio/home` which contains the Android Studio files.
 Usually you'll not want to rebuild the subdirectory's contents, so enter `no` and hit ENTER.